 What's the Sales Huddle?

-A “sales huddle” is a condensed meeting a sales team holds on a frequent, ongoing basis.
-It’s meant to give salespeople a picture of their team’s current operations and future direction.
-In a sales huddle, managers provide direct guidance for their teams in addition to offering the space for salespeople to contribute their thoughts about how the team is operating, what needs improvement, and what’s going well.
+A sales huddle is a condensed meeting a sales team holds on a frequent, ongoing basis.
+It's meant to give salespeople a picture of their team's current operations and future direction.

 Sales huddles are relatively short but incredibly useful.
 They give managers the chance to relay important information and advice for sales teams on a consistent basis and provide a regular forum for healthy, constructive team conversations.